Colorful Glittered Pine Cones

 Setup For Paint & Glitter

-Megan started with painting her pine cones.
-I grabbed the first metallic spray paint I found.
-Then, I realized it wasn't the best for me.
-I chose to use two identical amazon boxes for spraying and glittering.
-Each box was lined with brown craft paper that came in the box.
+Megan started by painting her pine cones.
+I grabbed the first metallic spray paint I found, but then I realized it wasn’t the best for me.
+I chose to use two identical Amazon boxes for spraying and glittering.
+Each box was lined with brown craft paper.
 Do you recycle those boxes?
-I do, because I’ve been ordering online a lot!
+I do because I’ve been ordering online a lot!

 Do you see the small branch?
 It came in handy for “stirring” the pine cones while spray painting.

-TIP: Raise your spray paint project UP off the ground!
+TIP: Raise your spray paint project off the ground!
 It makes it so much more comfortable.

 Spray Adhesive & Glitter

-When I first started, I was using a different spray adhesive, but it stopped working so I switched to this 3M product.
+When I started, I used a different spray adhesive, but it stopped working, so I switched to this 3M product.
 The screwdriver was to open each of the new containers of glitter.

 Shake Glitter onto Pine Cones

-It was difficult to take pictures because of the stickiness, and the glitter.
-After painting, I sprayed the adhesive, then sprinkled the glitter.
-Of course, the glitter fell off the pine cone, and landed on the paper.
-It wasn’t long before I realized that if I gathered up the brown craft paper and did sort of a “shake & bake” technique, it really helped coat the pine cone with glitter!
+It was difficult to take pictures because of the stickiness and the glitter.
+After painting, I sprayed the adhesive and sprinkled the glitter.
+Of course, the glitter fell off the pine cone and landed on the paper.
+It wasn’t long before I realized that if I gathered up the brown craft paper and did a “shake & bake” technique, it really helped coat the pine cone with glitter!

 After shaking and spreading the glitter, there was very little waste.
-After each color, I then shook the excess glitter into the box, and started with another color.
+After each color, I shook the excess glitter into the box and started with another color.

-That being said, before I started the “shake & bake” method, there was a considerable more amount of glitter on the paper.
-In that case I folded the paper in half, opened the container of glitter, and poured it back into the container.
-Having been a pre-k teacher for 19 years, I definitely did my share of glitter projects, and learned a lot of tricks!
+That being said, before I started the “shake & bake” method, there was a considerable amount more glitter on the paper.
+In that case, I folded the paper in half, opened the container of glitter, and poured it back into the container.
+Having been a pre-k teacher for 19 years, I definitely did my share of glitter projects and learned a lot of tricks!

 Latex Gloves for Glitter Project